 Difference Between Electrical and Electronic Engineering

-On the other hand, electronic engineering focuses on electronics and the control of electrical systems.
-Electronic engineers work on designing and developing electronic systems, such as circuits, communication devices, control systems, and power systems.
-They also focus on developing technologies that enable communication and information processing, such as computing devices and communication networks.
+Electronic engineers, however, focus on electronics and control systems.
+They design and develop communication devices, control systems, and power systems.
+They also create technologies that enable communication and information processing, such as computing devices and networks.

 Industrial Engineer Profile